saadmanrafat/imgur-scraper/README.rst

 Imgur Scraper
 =======================================
-Retrieve Imgur's viral posts from a given date.
+Retrieve Imgur's viral posts from a specific date.
 No authentication required.
 Implemented using their frontend API.

 Usage
 ================